AI is Here to Stay: Recap of Customer Contact Week 2018

 - There’s a reemerging emphasis on AI-powered customer service.
 This is probably because of the consumer tech that’s out there – Alexa, Google Home – but it is still driving conversations at events like CCW.
 While it is important to use the consumer technology as a starting point, offering it in the call center is a bit different, and that starts with design.
 You have to be able to build it out in the way that follows how people normally function when interacting with customer service.
 There’s more on the line in the call center than in your living room.

 - Chatbots for customer service are HUGE.
 The problem is that people aren’t thinking holistically about it.
 Natural language chatbots – or NLP chatbots – are only being associated with digital channels, instead of thinking about true omnichannel.
 It is getting lost that in order to offer a full customer experience, you also need to incorporate “voice chatbots” as well.

 Q: What was most interesting to attendees?

 A: In many of the conversations I had, people seemed to be surprised at what kinds of calls and processes AI could actually automate.
 With all the noise in the marketplace, what’s real and what’s not is a big challenge for people to figure out.
-Many attendees would describe their top call drivers without realizing that these inquiries would actually be perfect for automation.
+Many attendees would describe their top call drivers without realizing that these inquiries would actually be perfect for contact center automation.
 As soon as we started down that path, people become really interested and engaged.

 Q: What makes CCW a valuable event to attend?